skyrocket-qy/distributed-system-knowledge/concepts/foundations/conflict-resolution/README.md

 -   **Complexity:** The difficulty of implementing and maintaining the conflict resolution mechanism.
 -   **Determinism:** Whether the resolution process always yields the same result given the same set of conflicting updates.

-## Characteristics

-- **Conflict Detection**: The ability to detect when two or more updates conflict with each other.
-- **Conflict Resolution**: The process of resolving a conflict and choosing a winning update.
-- **Data Convergence**: The process of ensuring that all replicas of the data eventually converge to the same state.
-- **Data Loss**: The possibility of losing data during conflict resolution.
-- **Complexity**: The complexity of the conflict resolution algorithm.

 ## Comparison

 | Strategy | Complexity | Data Loss Risk | Resolution Logic | Use Case |